Revised November, 2021.

 Growth in U.S. ethnic populations and the desire for healthy diets are driving the demand for goat meat.
 Goat meat is low in fat and cholesterol, is leaner than poultry and offers a source of conjugated linoleic acid.
 Raising meat goats is an affordable livestock enterprise.
-According to NASS (2013), meat goats totaled 2.1 million head in January 2015, up 1.02 percent from 2014.
+According to NASS (2020), meat goats totaled 2.09 million head in 2020, down slightly from 2017.

 The most important considerations for effective marketing are quality and consistency of products.
 The most common methods of meat goat marketing are through livestock auction markets, private buyers, consignment sales, and on-farm sales.
 Methods of marketing will vary in sales costs and effort for the producer.
 Other methods might include local grocery stores, Internet sales and personal contacts.